carbon-language/carbon-lang/docs/design/generics/terminology.md

 A placeholder type is used when type checking a function in place of a generic type parameter.
-This allows type checking when the specific type to be used is not known at type checking time.
+This allows type checking when the specific type to be used is not known at type-checking time.
 The type satisfies just its constraint and no more, so it acts as the most general type satisfying the interface.
 In this way the archetype is the supertype of all types satisfying the interface.